jedypod/spi-lut-generator/README.md

 The workflow is the same for an spi3d lut except that instead of a ramp you will be creating a more complex lattice to apply the color transformation to.
 First use the `lutcreate-nullimage3d` tool to create a source image.
 Then transform this image using your software of choice.
 Then use the `lutcreate-spi3d` tool to convert your processed exr into an spi3d lut.

 ## Walkthrough with Pictures
+Here is a walkthrough with some pictures.
+Note that this overrides the default min and max values and the resolution so you can see how that works.
+This is not necessary if you want to use the default resolution and range which is 4096 and min_value=-0.358400, max_value=1.468000.
 ![01_lutcreate_nullimage1d](images/01_lutcreate_nullimage1d.png)
 ![02_colortransform_off](images/02_colortransform_off.png)
 ![03_colortransform_on](images/03_colortransform_on.png)